Microfilariae in Humans (Online CE Course)

 • In the transmission of the different filarial species affecting humans, vectors may include the following arthropods:

 • The human is known as the definitive host in the life cycle of the filarial parasite.
-Select the true statement:
+Select the accurate statement:

 • Clinical Presentation